arcus/education_modules/pandas_transform/pandas_transform.md

 </lia-keep>
 </div>

 The column names were imported with the `.csv` file.
-If you imported tabular data that didn't have column headers, the column names will be numeric, the way the row indices are in our `covid_testing` DataFrame.
-They let us refer to individual rows and columns.
+Since the original file didn't have labels for the rows, `pandas` automatically labeled them numerically 0 through 15523.
+If you imported tabular data that didn't have column headers, the column names would be numeric, the way the row indices are in our `covid_testing` DataFrame.

 ### Locating data with `.loc`